 Neuro-Urology deals with the diagnosis and treatment of urological conditions that result due to damage, disorders or diseases of a neurological nature or when the normal functioning of the brain is affected.

-Neurogenic Bladder: is a dysfunctional lower urinary tract that occurs due to causes other than primary urinary tract pathology.
+Neurogenic Bladder: Neurogenic bladder is a dysfunctional lower urinary tract that occurs due to causes other than primary urinary tract pathology.

 These work in an extremely coordinated manner.
 Any condition other than this – such as an involuntary leakage of urine or any difficulty experienced in urination – is abnormal, and needs evaluation.

-Diseases such as Parkinson’s, Alzheimer’s, large cerebral haemorrhage, dementia, spinal cord injury/ tumours /transverse myelitis, diabetes mellitus or injury to the nerves by surgery, etc., may all cause a neurogenic bladder.
+Diseases such as Parkinson’s, Alzheimer’s, large cerebral Haemorrhage, Dementia, spinal cord injury/tumors/transverse myelitis, Diabetes Mellitus or injury to the nerves by surgery, etc., may all cause a neurogenic bladder.

 Patients with a neurogenic bladder present one or more of the following signs and symptoms:

 While the physical disabilities may seem very frightening, they are usually not life-threatening.
 But bladder dysfunction, while not very overt, is usually the cause of severe morbidity, renal failure and even death.
 It is often neglected due to a lack of awareness of its ill-effects.

 The clinical diagnosis of a neurogenic bladder is made on the basis of certain simple and preliminary tests such as:

 The focus in managing a neurogenic bladder is to prevent renal damage.
 Renal damage occurs due to intolerably increased pressures in the bladder, causing a back-pressure effect on the kidneys, resulting in their slow damage without symptoms in the early stages.
 The kidneys also develop urinary tract infection, stones, etc.